princepereira/BatteryLevelToaster/README.md

-# WifiBatteryLevelToaster
+# JiofiBatteryLevelToaster
-WifiBatteryLevelToaster is a java application which keeps informing the battery level of Wifi at required intervals
+JiofiBatteryLevelToaster is a java application which keeps informing the battery level of Wifi at required intervals

 **Compile Code**